fedebena/udacity/README.md

-# udacity
+# Udacity Nanodegrees
-Collection of Nanodegrees and their project-based assignments.
+A collection of Udacity Nanodegrees and their project-based assignments.